cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### Install CUDA Toolkit

 The next step was to install the CUDA toolkit.
 Nvidia lists `WSL-Ubuntu` as a separate distribution.
 I don't know what makes it functionally different than the regular `Ubuntu` distribution.
 Both worked and performed the same for me when training models.
-You can view the selected instructions I followed for both by clicking the links below.
+You can view the instructions I followed for both by clicking the links below.

 * [Ubuntu](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=2004&target_type=deblocal)
 * [WSL-Ubuntu](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=WSLUbuntu&target_version=20&target_type=deblocal)